archeduardo5/archeduardo5/README.md

  <hr />

-## Tim's Community Chess Tournament
+## Eduardo Community Chess Tournament

 **Game is in progress.** This is open to ANYONE to play the next move.
 That's the point. :wave:  It's your turn!
 Move a white piece.